openstack/tacker-specs/specs/2023.1/enhance_placement_process.rst

 4) Detection method of insufficient resource error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When "stack create/update" fails, it is detected from "Show stack details"
+When "stack create/update" fails, it is detected from "List resource
-[#Heat-API]_ of Heat-API response whether the failure is due to
+events" [#Heat-API]_ of Heat-API response whether the failure is due to
 insufficient resources.
 The error message that indicates insufficient resources is extracted
-from the parameter "stack_status_reason" in the response.
+from the parameter "resource_status_reason" in the response.

 .. note::
   In the case of insufficient resources, the error occurs after "stack
-  create/update" returns an acceptance response, so the "Show stack
+  create/update" returns an acceptance response, so the "List resource
-  details" response is used to detect the cause.
+  events" response is used to detect the cause.

 The following is an example of an error message stored in
-"stack_status_reason" when resources are insufficient.
+"resource_status_reason" when resources are insufficient.

 + ex1) Set the flavor defined in “OS::Nova::Server” to a large value
   that cannot be deployed (not enough storage/not enough vcpu/not enough